dylan-authentic/data-entry-automation/README.md

 # Data Entry Automation
 This script automates a much common task of entering data from an excel file into an online form using node.js.

-For more information, check out [this medium article](https://dylanauthentic.medium.com/how-i-created-a-51-cost-savings-for-my-client-using-simple-browser-automation-fb12052a8ae6)
+For more information on this project, check out [this medium article](https://dylanauthentic.medium.com/how-i-created-a-51-cost-savings-for-my-client-using-simple-browser-automation-fb12052a8ae6) I wrote.

 ### Built With